R3Conclave/conclave-samples/conclave-auction/README.md

 Conclave SDK can ve downloaded from here: https://conclave.net/get-conclave/

-## Running the sample
+## Running the sample in Mock Mode
 Kindly refer to our official documentation for machine requirements to run the sample. https://docs.conclave.net/tutorial.html#setting-up-your-machine

 ### Running the web host server

 `./gradlew host:run`

-Use `-PenclaveMode` if you wish to specify an enclave mode, default is simulation mode

-`./gradlew host:assemble -PenclaveMode=debug`

-### Running in Simulation Mode

-#### Running the host

-`./gradlew host:installDist`

-The host is required to be run using docker for mac and windows.

-`docker run -it --rm -p 5051:5051 -v $PWD:/project -w /project --user $(id -u):$(id -g) conclave-build /bin/bash`

-For linux system, you could skip the above docker command.

-`cd host/build/install`

-`./host/bin/host`
+The web host server is an out-of-the-box spring boot server which serves as a host component for a simple conclave application.
+It perform common tasks done by a host like, load enclave, relay mails between client and enclave, etc. which can be called via exposed APIs.

 #### Running the client

-Run the client to sumbit a bid using the below command:
+Run the client to submit a bid using the below command:

-`./gradlew runClient --args="BID <enclave_constraint>"`
+`./gradlew runClient --args="BIDDER <enclave_constraint> <host-url>, <bid-amount>"`

+If you are building an enclave in mock mode then the enclave reports it is using a signing key hash consisting of all zeros.

 The enclave constraint used in this sample is the `code signer`,  which is printed on the console as you run the host as shown in the example below:

 ```